MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

    Each of these `"attestations":` entries must have a single field, `"ServiceNotUsedForIdentifyingUserAcrossSites":`, with either a `true` or `false` value.  `true` means that this service is not used for identifying the user across sites.  `false` means that this service is used for identifying the user across sites.

-* `"ownership_token":` is the OT token generated for your individual domain registration.
+* `"ownership_token":` is the OT token that's generated for your individual domain registration.

 <!-- ====================================================================== -->